Sherman5A/usw-interactive-systems-coursework/report/report.md

 Description       Ceri Davies is a software developer.
 She lives with her fiance who she has recently bought
                   her first house with.
 She studied computer science in university and proceeded to get a job as a software engineer.
 Both Ceri and her finance love cats.
 They raised their first cat from kitten, and their second was rehomed from Preloved Pets.
-They both want whats best for their cats.
+They both want what is best for their cats.

 Owns pets         2 cats